Tender, fall off the bone Lamb Shanks braised in a luxurious red wine gravy is your new family dinner recipe! Includes 4 cooking methods!

 No matter which cooking method you choose from the recipe below, your starting point consists of 5 easy steps:

-- SEAR: When cooking stews (like Pot Roast, Beef Bourguignon or Chicken Au Vin), the best flavour develops when browning the meat first, creating layers of flavours right from the beginning.
+- SEAR: When cooking stews (like Slow Cooked Balsamic Pot Roast, Beef Bourguignon or Chicken Au Vin), the best flavour develops when browning the meat first, creating layers of flavours right from the beginning.
 Browning lamb shanks can take up to 10 minutes with their uneven shape, but it’s worth every minute in the end results.

 - AROMATICS:Â Onions, carrots and garlic are cooked in the same oil and pan juices left behind from the shanks ensure the flavours continue to develop.